 Travel insurance is important for expensive trips!

 I’m bringing up travel insurance for another reason.
 A friend of mine from back home in Virginia was fretting the other day because she had booked a cruise, and the area from which the sailing was occurring was affected by Hurricane Ian.
 She did not buy travel insurance.
 Fortunately, it didn’t turn out to be necessary; the cruise was delayed, rather than canceled.
 But she was lamenting about not being “smart enough” to get insurance.
 I don’t always insure my trips, but I will for expensive hotels that I can’t cancel, and for things like cruises.
-This trip, being well into the four figures, was expensive for us.
+This trip, costing well into the four figures, was expensive for us.
 So I sprang for the insurance with “cancel for any reason” coverage, just for the peace of mind.
 I really recommend it, even though it adds an additional cost to the trip.
-We buy our insurance through USAA, but you can purchase it through many outlets.
+We usually buy our insurance through USAA, but you can purchase it through many outlets.
 Be sure to read the reviews before taking the leap!
 Not all travel insurers are created equally.
-In fact, given how much service at USAA has been slipping lately, maybe it’s time I re-evaluated getting insured through them. 😉
+In fact, given how much service at USAA has been slipping lately, maybe it’s time I re-evaluated getting insured through them. 😉 (as of 2024, we do have to buy travel insurance elsewhere, since Travel Insured doesn’t offer coverage to us in Germany anymore.)

 Edited to add: I am pleased to report that Arran made it through his time at the Hundepension with no issues.
 He’s home, and delighted to be back with his favorite person, Bill!